 Three confirmed additions to the cast also help with the idea that the movie will incorporate Marvel’s new multiverse threat somehow.
 This includes Benedict Cumberbatch’s Doctor Strange, Alfred Molina as Otto Octavius/Doc Ock and Jamie Foxx as Max Dillon/Electro.
 Molina and Foxx are villains from previous Tobey Maguire and Andrew Garfield’s Spider-Man movies, who arrive in Tom Holland's world after a errant spell opens up a portal from other universes (looks like Loki may be off the hook on this one).

-Of course, with Molina and Foxx onboard, there is also wide speculation that Tobey Maguire and Andrew Garfield may appear in the film as their version of Peter Parker/Spider-Man.
+Of course, with Molina and Foxx onboard, there is also wide speculation that Maguire and Garfield may appear in the film as their version of Peter Parker/Spider-Man, as well.
 Again, Marvel has offered no confirmation that this will happen.
 But if it does happen it certainly has been one of the worst kept secrets in Hollywood.

 When is the ‘Spider-Man: No Way Home’ release date?

 Spider-Man: No Way Home is closing out Marvel’s massive 2021 (following a punted 2020) with a release on Dec.
 17, 2021.
 The film is currently set for an exclusive run in theaters.
 U.K. audiences will get the web-slinger a couple days early, as Digital Spy (opens in new tab) has confirmed that Spider-Man: No Way Home will premiere on Dec.
 15 in the U.K.

 Is there a ‘Spider-Man: No Way Home’ trailer?

 There's a lot to chew on as we eagerly await Dec.
 17, but if you want to keep searching for any clues, we also got a new poster for the movie.

 How will ‘Spider-Man: No Way Home’ impact the MCU?